Sewer Blockage

 All of these issues can lead to clogs or blocks.
 This can often cause water to back up in your home or business, causing severe damage.

-Why is Sewer Blockages important?
+Why is it important to address Sewer Blockages quickly?

 It is important to address sewer blockages quickly as any delay could have long-term consequences that could negatively impact your quality life.
 If wastewater backs up into your home or business due to a blocked sewer line, it can cause:

-- Unpleasant odors
+- Unpleasant smells

 - Flooding and water damage